deevdz/final-project/README.md

 * [HTML5](https://html.spec.whatwg.org/multipage/) - The fundamental code structure for all webpages.
 * [CSS3](http://www.css3.info/) - CSS3 is the iteration of the CSS standard used in the styling and formatting of Web pages.
-* [jQuery 3.2.1](https://blog.jquery.com/2017/03/20/jquery-3-2-1-now-available/) - Javascript framework used to implement custom code and initialize Bootsrtap functions.
+* [jQuery 3.2.1](https://blog.jquery.com/2017/03/20/jquery-3-2-1-now-available/) - Javascript framework used to implement custom code and initialize Bootstrap functions.
 * [Bootstrap](https://getbootstrap.com/) - Bootstrap is an open source toolkit for developing with HTML, CSS, and JS.
 * [Stripe](https://stripe.com/) - The Stripe API allows individuals and businesses to make and receive debit/credit card payments over the Internet.
 * [Font Awesome](https://fontawesome.com/) - Used for Website Icons